hechoendrupal/drupal-console-book/en/extending/registering-commands.md

 # Registering Commands

-To make the console commands available within a Drupal installation, you will need to:

-1. Create a `Command` directory inside your module, theme, profile i.e. `src/Command` and create a `PHP` file suffixed with `Command.php` i.e. `DefaultCommand.php` for each command that you want to provide.
-2. Register your command as a service using the `console.services.yml` file at the root of your extension (module, theme, profile) and tag service definition as `drupal.command`.
+To make the console commands available within a Drupal installation, you will need to register your Command Class as a service using the `console.services.yml` file at the root of your extension (module, theme, profile) and tag service definition as `drupal.command`.
 ```
 services:
   example.example_default: